HaroldPutman/hear-flowdock-speak/README.md

 * `flowdockApiKey` - _Optional_ Your Flowdock API key.
 You can set this here or in the environment variable.
 * `flows` - an array of names of flows to vocalize.
 * `voices` - an array of names of the available voices for your platform.
-See the [say](https://www.npmjs.com/package/request) package for details.
+See the [say](https://www.npmjs.com/package/say) package for details.
 * `userVoices` - A map of Flowdock user names to OS Voices.
-If a user is not in the list, they are assigned a random voice.
+If a user is not in the list, they are assigned a random voice from `voices`.
 * `filters` - A collection of regular expressions to improve pronunciations.
 This is an array of objects with these properties:
   * `match`- The regular expression to match (remember to escape backslashes)
   * `flags` - Optional regex flags.
 The default is `gi`